 Beijing is a fascinating city, a mix of ultramodern architecture, ancient history, and delicious and unusual cuisine.
-Remnants of the Ming and Qing dynasties are clearly on show in a city that has a past dating back more than 3,000 years.
+Remnants of Chinese history from the Ming and Qing dynasties are clearly on show in a city that has a past dating back more than 3,000 years.

-In this article, we’ll look at some of the best places to visit in Beijing.
-We’ve had a look at all of the many cool attractions in Beijing and selected our favourites so that you can plan your trip quickly and easily.
+In this article, I’ll show you some of the top Beijing attractions and best places to visit in Beijing.
+I’ve looked at all of the many cool attractions in Beijing and selected my favourites so that you can plan your trip quickly and easily.

 Need a place quick?
 Here’s the best neighbourhood in Beijing: